mark-rootcs/CWM-API-Gateway-MCP/README.md

      credentials = f"{username}:{password}"  # Combined into "yourprefix+your_public_key:your_private_key"
      ```

-   - **CONNECTWISE_AUTH_PREFIX**: Optional prefix added before your public key in the authentication username
+   - **CONNECTWISE_AUTH_PREFIX**: Required prefix added before your public key in the authentication username.
+ConnectWise API requires this prefix to identify the type of integration (e.g., "api+", "integration+", etc.)

    The final HTTP headers sent with every request will look like:
    ```